Online Advanced Certificate Course in

 Fee: $450

-Register for this course and take online and complete the quizzes by October 21, 2025 to earn your CEs & certificate.
+Register for this course, take the online course, and complete the quizzes by October 21, 2026, to earn your CEs & certificate.
 Once registered, we will send you your login credentials for the virtual classroom.

 Biography

 Vivienne Campbell, BSc (Hons) MNIMH qualified as a medical herbalist in 2003 and has worked as an herbalist since then, initially setting up and running her herbal medicine clinic in the west of Ireland.
-In 2004, she started to teach classes for the public at an organic garden, and over the years these have expanded in all sorts of unforeseen directions.
-Vivienne loves to help people learn how to use herbs simply, effectively, sustainably, and joyfully.
-She is equally happy showing a beginner how to make their own cough syrup at home or training a group of experienced professionals in how to correctly incorporate herbs into their work.
-She teaches herbal medicine, wild food foraging, and natural cosmetic-making in Ireland, Portugal; the UK as well as worldwide via her online courses.
-She has given lectures, talks, and herb walks at various events including the Botanica conferences, Aromatica Australia, The Lab Aroma podcast, Formula Botanica, The American Herbalist Guild, The AromaSummit, etc. as well as introductory sessions for the general public at health shows, heritage events, organic gardens, etc. Whatever level of experience people have, Vivienne loves to help them to discover and work with local herbs.
-It’s the key to working truly sustainably and it also brings people great pleasure to start to recognise what is growing around them and the various ways they can work with this, then becoming a positive, active part of nature.
+In 2004, she began teaching classes for the public at an organic garden, and over the years, these have expanded in all sorts of unforeseen directions.
+Vivienne loves to help people learn how to use herbs in a simple, effective, sustainable, and joyful way.
+She is equally happy showing a beginner how to make their own cough syrup at home or training a group of experienced professionals in how to incorporate herbs into their work correctly.
+She teaches herbal medicine, wild food foraging, and natural cosmetic-making in Ireland, Portugal, the UK, as well as worldwide via her online courses.
+She has given lectures, talks, and herb walks at various events, including the Botanica conferences, Aromatica Australia, The Lab Aroma podcast, Formula Botanica, The American Herbalist Guild, The AromaSummit, etc., as well as introductory sessions for the general public at health shows, heritage events, organic gardens, etc. Whatever level of experience people have, Vivienne loves to help them to discover and work with local herbs.
+It’s the key to working truly sustainably, and it also brings people great pleasure to start to recognise what is growing around them and the various ways they can work with this, then becoming a positive, active part of nature.

 Qualification: BSc (Hons) in Herbal Medicine, 2003, University of Central Lancashire.